19 Qualities & Habits of Successful Dentists

 “The team meets every morning, and we review the schedule and patients.
 We discuss financials, treatment needed, and opportunities to see emergencies.”

-He also mentions that foresight is a lot easier to achieve with the help of well designed systems.
-At his practice, everyone knows what they’re supposed to do, making it easy to measure results and adjust.
+He also mentions that foresight is a lot easier to achieve with the help of well-designed systems.
+At his practice, everyone knows what they’re supposed to do, making it easy to measure results and adjust as needed.

 2. Look for Opportunities to Learn

-Any dentist knows that continuing education is necessary for success long term.
+Any dentist knows that continuing education is necessary for success in the long term.
 But it simply won’t happen unless you’re always looking for opportunities to learn.

 “Be hungry for knowledge, constantly update yourself with the latest techniques and materials used in dentistry.
-Attend seminars, conferences and hands-on courses.
-Good excuse for a side vacation too.”
+Attend seminars, conferences, and hands-on courses.”

 3. Be Flexible

-Running your own dental practice comes with a lot of responsibilities.
+Running your dental practice comes with a lot of responsibilities.
 If you want to grow your dental practice, you need to be flexible and adapt to the different needs of each day.